-Justin Bieber’s Open Fly Put On Full Display During Date Night With Fiancée Hailey Baldwin
+Justin Bieber’s Open Fly Put On Full Display During Date Night With Fiancee Hailey Baldwin

 Aside from sporting an ’80s-style getup, which consisted of a light-blue, long-sleeve shirt with what looked eerily like marijuana leaves printed on it in white and navy blue slacks rolled up at the cuffs, Bieber also sported a very noticeable open fly.
 He completed his look with a baseball cap, which he wore backwards.

-Perhaps due to a lack of a breeze, the “Love Yourself” singer didn’t catch wind that his zipper was down and as Baldwin appeared to be more focused on her fiancée’s face, she didn’t notice either.
+Perhaps due to a lack of a breeze, the “Love Yourself” singer didn’t catch wind that his zipper was down, and as Baldwin appeared to be more focused on her fiance’s face, she didn’t notice either.

-However, sometime later that night, Baldwin snapped a photo of her husband-to-be posing, which she then posted via her Instagram Story and fans will notice right away that the “No Brainer” singer was all zipped up.
+However, sometime later that night, Baldwin snapped a photo of her husband-to-be posing, which she then posted via her Instagram Story, and fans will notice right away that the “No Brainer” singer was all zipped up.

 Fans will also notice that the “Never Say Never” singer’s mustache has made a comeback.
 It was previously reported that Baldwin insisted her beau get rid of it and he complied.
 No word yet on whether or not she will let the mustache stick around this time.